-Sophia’s Pantry CSA is accepting sign-ups for Season 1 of our 2025 CSA.
+Sophia’s Pantry CSA is open for sign-ups for Season 1 of our 2026 CSA.

 Read on for more information or to join.